asyncapi/modelina/README.md

 ## AsyncAPI CLI

-Run this command to install Modelina in your project:
+Run this command to use [Modelina as part of the AsyncAPI CLI](https://github.com/asyncapi/cli#usage):

 ```bash
 asyncapi generate models <language> ./asyncapi.json